Chart Color Schemes

 Homebush West shows strong educational performance, ranking in the upper quartile nationally when assessed across multiple qualification and achievement indicators

-Educational attainment in Homebush West is significantly higher than national and state averages.
-As of 2021, 54.4% of residents aged 15 and above hold university qualifications, compared to 30.4% nationally and 32.2% in NSW.
-Bachelor degrees are the most common at 32.6%, followed by postgraduate qualifications (19.6%) and graduate diplomas (2.2%).
-Vocational pathways account for 20.1% of qualifications among those aged 15 and above, with advanced diplomas at 12.0% and certificates at 8.1%.
+In Homebush West, the educational attainment significantly exceeds national and state averages.
+Among residents aged 15 and above, 54.4% have university qualifications, compared to 30.4% nationally and 32.2% in NSW.
+This high level of educational achievement positions the area favourably for knowledge-based opportunities.
+Bachelor degrees are most prevalent at 32.6%, followed by postgraduate qualifications at 19.6% and graduate diplomas at 2.2%.

 Frequently Asked Questions - Education